 Our family office partners work with our firm to gain access to our people and their extraordinary talent, our proprietary global family office relationships, incredible deal flow, and world class track record that is second to none in our industry.
 Our firm is a leading voice in partnering with global family offices in the Emerging Markets, BRICS, N-11, and Frontier Markets around the world.

-Our people have deep expertise in direct, co-investments, and alternative investments.
+Our people have deep expertise in direct, co-investments, secondaries, and alternative investments.
 We understand complex global capital flows and under what rock capital and partnerships can be sourced.
 In this complex, geo-politically charged, global investment climate, our people have deep cultural understanding of the Arab world and appreciate the opportunities and challenges that family offices in Latin America, Africa, Eastern Europe, the Nordics, Australia, the ASEAN countries, China, and elsewhere all face in attempting to engage in international commerce.
-Our CEO has lived in and worked in the US, London, and Middle East and travels extensively around the world every month to work with our family office partners on highly confidential and complex global matters.
+Our CEO has lived in and worked in the US, London, and Middle East and travels extensively around the world to work with our family office partners on highly confidential and complex global matters.
 We have broad capabilities and deep expertise advising sovereign royal families and leading Arab family office partners from the GCC, MENA, and Levant regions of the Middle East.
 We understand how to execute and get deals done around the world.

 As leading family offices in the Emerging and Frontier Markets achieve extraordinary success, whether perhaps by selling their prize assets to private equity GPs, going public, or finding the right strategic partner for a trade sale, our people have deep experience working on highly complex, confidential, joint ventures and “club deals."
 Because Privos is agnostic to the size, location, or assets under management (AUM) of a family office, we have the resources to undertake significant engagements and execute on opportunities in BRICS, N-11, and the Frontier Markets of the Emerging Markets.
 Our offices, people, and partners are either located in your city or a short flight from the location of your family office no matter where in the world you are located.
 We will travel "in person" to your family office for a meeting from Buenos Aires to Lima, Cape Town to London, KL to Perth, in a matter of hours if we cannot walk across the street in our main global offices.
 We are a traditional firm.
 We believe that in-person meetings are good business, that getting on a 20 hour flight for a meeting with you is a sign of respect, that using the old fashion telephone is preferable to email, texting, or sending a WhatsApp message.
 We returns calls.
 We welcome you to our offices around the world.
 And, shockingly, we actually believe that "doing lunch" or having a lovely dinner makes good business sense.